Articles By Bruce Scodova

 A Circumpolar Observing Project

-Inspired by Mike Allen’s ‘Within 10 degrees from the pole’ I began an observing program to observe all the circumpolar NGC and IC galaxies.
-That is basically 50 degrees from the pole for those of us in Ohio.
+Inspired by Mike Allen’s ‘Within 10 degrees from the pole’ I began an observing program to observe all the circumpolar NGC and IC objects.
+That is basically 40 degrees in declination from the North celestial pole for those of us in Ohio.
 Circumpolar objects are those objects that will never set from our northern latitude.
 As Mike points out in his article, equatorial mounts naturally have a tough time observing around the pole, which is why dobsonians are much easier to use than equatorials when observing objects at high declinations.
-However, I have found that observing close to the pole with an equatorial mounted telescope is very easy to do as long as you observing objects close to the meridian.
+However, I have found that observing close to the pole with an equatorial mounted telescope is very easy to do as long as you observe objects when they are close to the meridian.
 The meridian is a line running through the north pole, through the zenith and southward through the south pole.
 At the RA hour of the meridian (local sidereal time or ST), the Right Ascension (RA) axis is almost horizontal to the ground and the Declination (DEC) axis is parallel to the meridian.
 In this position, making small telescope movement in RA (east and west) along with telescope movement in DEC (north and south) is easy to accomplish even when doing so on top a ladder at the eyepiece.
 Even at extremely high declinations, equatorials are easily moved in RA by lifting or pushing at the tubes center of balance.
 Having RA and DEC motors with slewing capabilities would make this task even easier.
 Another essential requirement for all this to work very well is accurate polar alignment.

-To generate the list of NGC and IC galaxies within 50 degrees of the pole (listed in order by RA) is a very simple thing to do when using Megastar5.
-Within minutes, I generated 24 observation lists of galaxies by RA, one for each RA hour with declinations of 50 degrees and above.
+To generate the list of NGC and IC galaxies within 40 degrees of the pole (listed in order by RA) is a very simple thing to do when using the DSO Utility in Megastar5.
+Within minutes, I generated 24 observation lists of galaxies by RA, one for each RA hour with declinations of 50 degrees and higher.
 Within each list, the galaxies are order by increasing RA further aiding in the search sequence by always working west to east.
 This is kind of like paddling a canoe up stream, you will observe the objects while they approach (or reach) the meridian hour (ST).
 The meridian is also the point at which the object will be the highest in the sky giving the best views possible.
 Eventually time will win out and you will have to jump ahead several hours to the east to catch the next list as it approaches the meridian.
 Using optical encoders connected to Megastar5 will aid in the location and identification of deep sky objects around and close to the targeted galaxy.
 With observing list in hand, displaying the actual FOV and RA/DEC offset of the next galaxy in Megastar5 made moving the telescope and finding the objects a breeze.
 After all, the telescope movement was basically entirely in DEC, with only a slight adjustment in RA.

 Clear Skies.